deayala/med-plain-language-summarizer/pls_deployment_project/infra/README.md

 Terraform stack that launches a single g5.xlarge Spot instance with Docker + NVIDIA runtime.
 Make sure the provided IAM instance profile has `AmazonS3ReadOnlyAccess` so user data can pull the AlignScore checkpoint from `s3://pls-deployment-artifacts/assets/alignscore/AlignScore-base.ckpt` (or whichever URI you supply via `alignscore_s3_uri`).

+Key deployment notes:
+- `alignscore_s3_uri` now defaults to the public artifacts bucket, so unless you override it the bootstrapper downloads `AlignScore-base.ckpt` automatically.
+- The checkpoint is staged under `/opt/alignscore/AlignScore-base.ckpt` and mounted read-only into the AlignScore container (`/assets/AlignScore-base.ckpt`).
+Keep that directory dedicated to AlignScore artifacts so the API stack remains isolated under `/opt/pls`.
+- `infra/docker-compose.yml.tftpl` feeds both services into `/opt/${compose_project}/docker-compose.yml`, ensuring `docker compose up -d` launches the API on `${host_port_api}` and AlignScore on `${host_port_alignscore}` (8443 by default).
+- After `terraform apply`, SSH into the instance and run `docker compose -f /opt/${compose_project}/docker-compose.yml ps` to verify that both `api` and `alignscore` containers are healthy.
+If the AlignScore container is missing, confirm the checkpoint exists at `/opt/alignscore/AlignScore-base.ckpt` and rerun `docker compose up -d alignscore`.